aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

 Parsing the outputs
 ===================

-Parsing the output files produced by your code into AiiDA nodes is optional, but it can make your data queryable and therefore easier to access and analyze.
+Parsing the output files produced by a code into AiiDA nodes is optional, but it can make your data queryable and therefore easier to access and analyze.

-We start our ``parser.py`` plugin by subclassing the |Parser| class and implementing its :py:meth:`~aiida.parsers.parser.Parser.parse` method.
+To create a parser plugin, subclass the |Parser| class (for example in a file called ``parser.py``) and implement its :py:meth:`~aiida.parsers.parser.Parser.parse` method.
+The following is an example of a simple implementation:

 .. literalinclude:: ../../../aiida/parsers/plugins/arithmetic/add.py
     :language: python